 And why?
 Two reasons—tradition and greed.
 First, traditional Chinese medicine considers the scales to have medicinal qualities, but those qualities, like so much of Chinese traditional medicine that utilizes animal parts, have no basis in fact.
 Using them as medicine is like chewing your fingernails to get over cancer.
 Second, some Asian cuisines consider pangolin meat a delicacy, served in the most exclusive and expensive restaurants.
 To satisfy these two demands, poachers and smugglers have heavily exploited pangolins, first targeting populations in Asia and more recently in Africa.
 And let’s not be complacent in the U.S. Customs officials continue to intercept smuggled pangolin products coming into the U.S., several thousand cases per year.

 The plight of pangolins has recently begun to get more attention, perhaps because of the work of one Rhishja Cota, an advocate for stopping the illegal wildlife trade.
 She began World Pangolin Day in 2012, held on the third Saturday in February (the 18th in 2023).
-When I used to ask people if they ever heard of pangolins, the usual answer was “no.” Today, however, a larger percentage is answering “yes.”
+Years ago, when I asked people if they ever heard of pangolins, the usual answer was “no.” Today, however, a larger percentage is answering “yes.”
 And then condemning what has been happening to these strange and vulnerable creatures.

 May the fame of pangolins continue to grow around the world—and their fate change from endangered to beloved.